Losing your job

 ask family and friends if they know of any jobs, or ask local

 businesses if they need an extra set of hands.
-Visit Australian JobSearch to see a list
+Visit Australian JobSearch to

-of job vacancies around Australia.
+see a list of job vacancies around Australia.

-For more training or work experience to help you find and
+For more training or work experience to help you find and keep a

-keep a job, contact Job Services Australia.
+job, contact Job Services

-department as soon as you can.
+the department as soon as you can.
+Your reduced income might mean

 You can also get free help from the Department of Human